fiskaltrust/faq/qna/DE-certified-online-TSE.md

 ## Question

 I have ordered a Cloud TSE from my dealer.
-Can i use an uncertified Cloud TSE in my region until a certified version is available?
+Can I use an uncertified Cloud TSE in my region until a certified version is available?

 ## Metadata tags
 lang-en, market-de, middleware, PosCreator, PosDealer, Consultant